Bathroom Fans, Electrical

 • Table or standing fans – 40 watts

-These are the most common types of residential fans, and they all use as much or more energy than a standard bathroom fan.
-In the grand scheme of things, your bathroom exhaust fans are one of the cheapest things to operate in your house.
+These are the most common types of residential fans; they all use as much energy as a standard bathroom fan.
+In the grand scheme, your bathroom exhaust fans are one of the cheapest things to operate in your house.

 How Much Electricity Does a Heating Unit on a Bathroom Fan Use?

 The heating unit of a bathroom fan uses up to 1500 watts to operate and run continuously.
-The heating unit is the most demanding and expensive component of a bathroom fan when it comes to power usage.
+The heating unit is the most demanding and expensive component of a bathroom fan regarding power usage.

-If you have a fan with a heater, it’s a good idea to have a separate switch or control for it, so you don’t have to run the heater every time you turn on the fan.
+If you have a fan with a heater, it’s a good idea to have a separate switch or control for it so you don’t have to run the heater every time you turn it on the fan.

 Compared to a bathroom exhaust fan with light components, the heater uses nearly 100 times more electricity.
 Not all bathroom fans have a heater attachment, but the ones that do use much more energy on average.